-Compliance plans have become an important and integral tool in ensuring compliance in the health care industry.
+Compliance plans have become an important and integral tool in ensuring compliance in the healthcare industry.
 Under the Affordable Care Act, compliance plans have become mandated for many Medicare providers.
-Even for those Medicare provider types for which CMS has not yet issues rules implementing a requirement for a plan, it is clearly a “best practice” to have a meaningful compliance plan in place.
+Even for those Medicare provider types for which CMS has not yet issued rules implementing a requirement for a plan, it is clearly a “best practice” to have a meaningful compliance plan in place.

 Please do not hesitate to contact us to discuss your compliance plan needs.
 A properly implemented compliance plan provides valuable compliance insurance that is well worth the investment.